 Male menopause is a condition which mainly affects older men.
-The male menopause carries a set of symptoms which are linked to declining testosterone levels and ageing.
-It is also known as andropause, androgen decline in the ageing male, late-onset hypogonadism and low testosterone.
+Male menopause carries a set of symptoms which are linked to declining testosterone levels and ageing.
+It is also known as andropause; androgen decline in the ageing male, experiencing late-onset hypogonadism and low testosterone.

 There is actually a reason behind it is being called male menopause.
 It’s because it can produce many of the same symptoms which are similar to female menopause.
 It is not something that every man will experience.
 But all the symptoms are very real.

 Both male menopause and female menopause have some serious effect on people’s lives and it also affects their sexual, physical, and mental health.
 The symptoms of male menopause include weight gain, irritability, low sex drive and function, sleeping problems, depression, fatigue and loss of strength.
 It may also include hot flashes.